Zuhkov/docker-wallabag/README.md

 ## Persistance of the database

-The [wallabag-docker](scripts/wallabag-docker) script enable persistance of the database outside of the container.
-Modify the DBPATH variable at will, but keep an absolute path in order to things to work properly.

-    ./scripts/wallabag-docker
-    Usage: wallabag-docker {start|stop|status}
+Persistance is accomplished with a Volume containing the folder with the sqlite database.

+    docker run -p 7070:80/tcp -d -v "/where/you/want/to/store/db":"/var/www/wallabag/db" zuhkov/docker-wallabag /sbin/my_init

 ## Using ENV variable to pass SALT value in config file

 You can specify a `--env WALLABAG_SALT=<insert salt value here>` in the docker run command in order to fix the salt value in the wallabag config file on container startup.
 Example:

-    sudo docker run -p 8080:80 -d --env WALLABAG_SALT=34gAogagAigJaurgbqfdvqQergvqer zuhkov/docker-wallabag:latest /sbin/my_init
+    sudo docker run -p 7070:80 -d --env WALLABAG_SALT=34gAogagAigJaurgbqfdvqQergvqer zuhkov/docker-wallabag:latest /sbin/my_init

-## Testing wallabag dev version

-The same script enable to "mount" a specific source directory instead of the one from the container.
-Just uncomment the SOURCEPATH line, and set it to the absolute path of the wallabag source directory you want to use.
+NOTE: This option should not be used until

 ## building from Dockerfile